 Stay overnight in Lhasa

-In the morning, you are heading to Drak Yerpa, a place may not be that famous but with its own advantage.
-It consists of a monastery and a number of ancient meditation caves.
+In the morning, you are heading to Drak Yerpa, a place may not be that famous but with its advantage.
+It consists of a monastery and several ancient meditation caves.
 There are some holes that kind of arrows left in the cliffs are believed to prove that the legendary hero Gesar of Ling had visited this valley.

 Stay overnight in Lhasa